PhilippeItsMe/ci-portfolio1/README.md

 ### Debugging

-No major issues, just one synthax issue on the grid technology
+No major issues, just one synthax issue on the grid technology and the form background color that needed to be darker.

 ### Credits